ngiangre/cohorts/README.md

 Please do!
 Both cohort data structure and functionality features are needed.

-To contribute, please subnmit a pull request.
+To contribute, please submit a pull request.

 ## License